Elyas-byte/nvtc-timetable/README.md

 4. **Submit a pull request:** Once you've completed the changes, submit a pull request to the main repository.

 Our maintainers will review your contribution and merge it into the main branch if it meets our quality standards.

+**If you encounter any issues or problems with the timetable, please submit an issue on this repository.** We'll do our best to address the problem promptly.